© 2025 All Rights reserved WUSF

 "Given other uncertainties that we're dealing with right now, people might want to weigh whether or not they're going to have access [to vaccination] in the fall, and whether or not they might be at high risk right now, they might want to get boosted," Prins said.

-While interest in vaccines and the virus has waned over the years, COVID remains a concern in public health circles, Prins said, and it still takes a toll.
+While interest in the coronavirus and the vaccines has waned since the pandemic, COVID remains a concern in public health circles, Prins said, and it still takes a toll.
 Between May and July, 476 people died in Florida as a result of COVID, according to state data.
-The vast majority of those who died were 65 years old or older.
+The vast majority were 65 or older.

-Florida case numbers between May and July tripled to 35,000, recent reports show.
-Orange County had 2,500 cases by July's end, the third-highest total in the state behind Miami-Dade and Broward counties.
-Wastewater management systems also detected a "high" level of COVID in four different Orange County water reclamation facilities in the last 21 days.
+Florida case numbers between May and July tripled to 35,000, recent reports show, with Miami-Dade, Broward, Orange counties with the most in the state.
+Wastewater management systems also detected a "high" level of COVID in Orange County, St. Petersburg, north Miami-Dade and Tallahassee in the past 21 days.

 What concerns Prins isn't necessarily just children getting it, but kids getting sick and spreading it to vulnerable family members.